prasos/stratum-tool/README.md

 The internal implementation is more complete than the command-line interface so it is easy to expand to more complex queries in future.

+## Installation in Ubuntu

+There is PPA for Ubuntu 14.10 containing the most recent release:

+    sudo add-apt-repository ppa:zouppen/stratum-tool
+    sudo apt-get update
+    sudo apt-get install stratum-tool

+For other distributions, see section *Compiling* below.

 ## Useful commands

 Here is listing of useful commands.
 Of course you may use any other